dzdidi/bfx_dex/Readme.md

 3. Orders matched on the equal price without spread
 4. User can have one open order (per pair?) at time

 # Idea
-Use DHT as a matching engine.
+Use DHT as a matching engine., Each node runs own DHT instance.
 When user wants to trade they submit request to DHT with exchange rate as defined by their inversed order.
 If there is a match - orders get filled.
-If there is no entry for this price on DHT, user's node begins announcing
+If there is no entry for this price on DHT, user's node begins announcing.

 # Trade-offs: